 Becca Wolfson, Executive Director

-Becca comes to the Bike Union Board with a wealth of non-profit management, resource development, and grant compliance monitoring, and a passion for bikes.
+Becca comes to the Bike Union Board with a wealth of knowledge in nonprofit management, resource development, and grant compliance monitoring, as well as a passion for bikes.
 She previously managed the fiscal and programmatic needs of AmeriCorps programs across Massachusetts at the State Commission on Service and Volunteerism, the Massachusetts Service Alliance.
-Her volunteer management, environmental ethic and grassroots organizing were honed in the six years she spent living on Cape Cod working for an environmental AmeriCorps program.
-She moved to Boston in 2012 in search of her first urban living experience, and a city where she could bike everywhere for transportation, and that’s what she’s doing!
+Her volunteer management, environmental ethic, and grassroots organizing were honed in the six years she spent living on Cape Cod working for an environmental AmeriCorps program.
+She moved to Boston in 2012 in search of her first urban living experience, and a city where she could bike everywhere for transportation, and that's what she's doing!